kbroman/kbroman.github.io/pages/pubs.md

 ### <a name="techreports"></a>technical reports

-Tian J, Keller M, Oler A, Rabagalia M, Schueler K, Stapleton D, Broman AT, Zhao W, Kendziorski C, Yandell BS, Hagenbuch B, **Broman KW**, Attie AD.
+Tian J, Keller MP, Oler AT, Rabaglia ME, Schueler KL, Stapleton DS, Broman AT, Zhao W, Kendziorski C, Yandell BS, Hagenbuch B, **Broman KW**, Attie AD.
 Identification of _Slco1a6_ as a candidate gene that broadly affects gene expression in mouse pancreatic islets.